US consumer inflation up 6.8% in past year, most since 1982 - NewsBreak

 US consumer inflation up 6.8% in past year, most since 1982

-Prices for U.S. consumers jumped 6.8% in November compared with a year earlier as surging costs for food , energy, housing and other items left Americans enduring their highest annual inflation rate in 39 years.
+WASHINGTON (AP) — Prices for U.S. consumers jumped 6.8% in November compared with a year earlier as surging costs for food, energy, housing and other items left Americans enduring their highest annual inflation rate in 39 years.

-The Labor Department also reported Friday that prices rose 0.8% from October to November — a substantial increase, though slightly less than 0.9% increase from September to October.
+The that prices rose 0.8% from October to November — a substantial increase, though slightly less than 0.9% increase from September to October.

 Inflation has been inflicting a heavy burden on consumers, especially lower-income households and particularly for everyday necessities.
-It has also negated the higher wages many workers have received, complicated the Federal Reserve’s plans to reduce its aid for the economy and coincided with flagging public support for President Joe Biden, who has been taking steps to try to ease inflation pressures.
+It has also negated the higher wages many workers have received, complicated the Federal Reserve’s plans to reduce its aid for the economy and coincided with flagging public support for President Joe Biden, who has been .

 Fueling the inflation has been a mix of factors resulting from the swift rebound from the pandemic recession: A flood of government stimulus, ultra-low rates engineered by the Fed and supply shortages at factories in the U.S and abroad.
 Manufacturers have been slowed by heavier-than-expected customer demand, COVID-related shutdowns and overwhelmed ports and freight yards.